Parisson/TimeSide/doc/README.rst

 Installing Sphinx with easy_install
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you have *easy-install* on your system you can install Sphinx with :
+If you have *easy-install* on your system you can install Sphinx with:

 .. code-block:: bash

    $ easy_install sphinx

-After installation, type :command:`sphinx-build` on the command prompt.
+After installation, type ``sphinx-build`` on the command prompt.
 If
 everything worked fine, you will get a Sphinx version number and a list of
 options for this command.